TaterTotterson/microWakeWords/README.md

 ### ⚠️ Notes

+- **Test your wake word with TTS first.**
+  Make sure your text-to-speech engine pronounces the phrase the way you expect.
+  You may need to spell it *phonetically* or a little “funny” so TTS says it correctly — the trainer uses the same pronunciation.
 - Please request **one wake word per issue**
 - Avoid punctuation or emojis in the title
 - Training runs sequentially if multiple requests are open

 ---

 ## 🗣️ Set Up Your Custom Wake Word on Home Assistant Voice